shearerp/shearerp.github.io/_posts/2022-01-01-grokking-linked-list-reversal.md

 C = L.head
 A = C.next
 ```
-In our example, this sets us up with
+In our example, it looks like this:
 ```
 P    C    A
 *    a -> b -> c -> d -> *